PetrKryslUCSD/FinEtoolsAcoustics.jl/README.md

 # FinEtoolsAcoustics: Linear acoustics application

-[`FinEtools`](https://github.com/PetrKryslUCSD/FinEtools.jl.git) is a package for basic operations on finite element meshes. `FinEtoolsHeatDiff` is a package using `FinEtools` to solve linear heat conduction (diffusion) problems.
+[`FinEtools`](https://github.com/PetrKryslUCSD/FinEtools.jl.git) is a package for basic operations on finite element meshes. `FinEtoolsAcoustics` is a package using `FinEtools` to solve linear acoustics problems.

 ## News